 A 20-year quest to capture all the world’s oceans

-Danielle Eubank’s 20-year work as an expedition artist visiting the waters of every ocean on Earth culminates with an expedition to Antarctica.
-This, the Southern Ocean, is Eubank's fifth and final ocean to visit and caps her decades-long quest to paint every ocean on the planet in order to help raise awareness about the plight of the oceans and climate change.
+Danielle Eubank’s 20-year work as an expedition artist visiting the waters of every ocean on Earth culminated with an expedition to Antarctica.
+This, the Southern Ocean, was Eubank's fifth and final ocean to visit and capped her decades-long quest to paint every ocean on the planet in order to help raise awareness about the plight of the oceans and climate change.

 A Pollock-Krasner Foundation Grant awardee and a member of The Explorer’s Club, Eubank's relationship with ocean water began as a young girl growing up near Bodega Bay, California.
 In her travels as a young artist, she was captivated by bodies of water.
 She focused on painting their forms in their myriad conditions, refining her techniques of abstraction and realism until she was able to render their ephemeral qualities in her own style.

 Ocean painter and water painter, her paintings of water led to an invitation to serve as the expedition artist aboard the Borobudur Ship, a replica ancient Indonesian vessel that rounded the Cape of Good Hope sailing from Indonesia to Ghana.

 The journey proved to be a pivotal event in Eubank's life as an artist–her paintings of the waters of the open ocean and marginal seas were transformative, and the success of this work compelled her to paint the other oceans of the world.

 She most recently sailed aboard a barquentine tall ship on an expedition to the High Arctic that took her to the northernmost human settlement on Earth.

 In each of these journeys, the vessel she sailed on in the open sea inspired her to view the bodies of water in exciting new ways, capturing each ocean as individual portraits of mood and emotion.